nim-lang/packages/README.md

   * web    - (Optional) A URL for humans to read additional information about the package.
   * doc    - (Optional) A URL for humans to read the package HTML documentation
-  * long-description - (Optional) More information about the package.
+  * long_description - (Optional) More information about the package.
 This can be on multiple lines and could include Markdown styles.
   * categories - (Optional) A list of global categories this package belongs.
-  * code-quality - (Optional) An integer evaluation of code quality between 1 (low) to 4 (highly mature code).
+  * code_quality - (Optional) An integer evaluation of code quality between 1
+              (low) to 4 (highly mature code).
-  * doc-quality - (Optional) An integer evaluation of documentation quality between 1 (no documentation) to 4 (professional documentation).
+  * doc_quality - (Optional) An integer evaluation of documentation quality between 1 (no documentation) to 4 (professional documentation).
-  * project-quality - (Optional) An integer evaluation of project maturity from 1 (Abandonned project) to 4 (Living project with community).
+  * project_quality - (Optional) An integer evaluation of project maturity from 1 (Abandonned project) to 4 (Living project with community).
   * logo      - (Optional) The URL of the package logo.
   * screenshots - (Optional) A list of URLs of screenshots of the package.